-TODAY Marks Seventeen Years since the worst Terrorist Attack in history, but there are many out there who believe that 9/11 was an ‘inside job.’
+TODAY Marks Eighteen Years since the worst Terrorist Attack in history, but there are many out there who believe that 9/11 was an ‘inside job.’

 David Rostcheck is one of them.
 He wrote online “Is it just me? or did anyone else recognise that it wasn’t the airplane impacts that blew up the World Trade Center?” yes, really.